IATI/D-Portal/box/readme.md

+this is slightly out of date and needs cleanup...

 We use vagrant to keep a postgres install contained to a virtual machine, to set this all up first cd into this directory and run